jishnu7/doc/api/event.md

 particular event, allowing multiple listeners to register callbacks for the event without the emitter object knowing anything about who the listeners are or what the callbacks do.
-Many classes in the Game Closure DevKit inherit from `event.Emitter` which allows the developer to listen for certain events and run code at a given time.
+Many classes in the hashcube DevKit inherit from `event.Emitter` which allows the developer to listen for certain events and run code at a given time.